sutamatej/.dotfiles/README.md

-This is repository contains configuration files for various programs
+This repository contains configuration files for various programs